makenew/tasty-brunch/README.md

 #### gulp

-Linting and deployment is handled by [gulp].
+Linting, deployment, and optimization is handled by [gulp].

-In a separate window, use gulp to watch for changes and lint JavaScript and Sass files with
+In a separate window, use gulp to watch for changes and lint HTML, JavaScript, and Sass files with

 ```
-$ npm run lint:watch
+$ npm run watch
 ```

 If installed globally, `gulp` may be invoked directly.